adammurdoch/configuration-cache-incompatible-tasks/README.md

 - `accidentallyBroken` is not marked as incompatible.

 The build script `build.gradle.kts` contains some examples of using the API.
+The Javadoc for the method can be found [here](https://docs.gradle.org/nightly/javadoc/org/gradle/api/Task.html#notCompatibleWithConfigurationCache-java.lang.String-)

 To try it out run: